shoootyou/cdktf-azure-python/README.md

 ## Checking the code

-In the `main.py` file you can find the code for the deployment of the infrastructure.
+In the `main.py` file you can find the code for the infrastructure deployment:

 ```python
 #!/usr/bin/env python